umd-lhcb/ut-hw-doc/docs/lvr/qa_final/qa_final.md

     ![Figure 4: Example of turnon curve for half LVR](lvr_ripple_turnon.png)
     2. Confirm with multimeter that the **voltage drops across resistors `R73[A-H]` and `R91[A-H]` for each channel match one-another to within 2-5%**.
 These are the two medium-sized resistors with R050 and R150 printed on them.
 It is okay if the values do not match between different channels.
-    3. Check the sense lines by verifying that when the CAT5 cable is disconnected the `V_SENSE_MONi` for the connected channels **moves until it matches the other half of the LVR**.
+    3. Check the sense lines by verifying that when the sense line cable is disconnected the `V_REG_OUT` for the connected channels **moves until it matches the other half of the LVR**.

-12. Set the JTAG into a radiation-hard state by **moving the two jumpers on `J22`** (near ch8) to connect pins 4&6 and pins 3&5 (should be both jumpers moving one pin to the right if the output is facing you.)
+12. The LVR can be shut down and set the JTAG into a radiation-hard state by **moving the two jumpers on `J22`** (near ch8) to connect pins 4&6 and pins 3&5 (should be both jumpers moving one pin to the right if the output is facing you.)

-13. The LVR can be shut down and set to its final configuration.
+13. Set the LVR to its final configuration.
 Consult the database for valid 'sub types' and remove CCMS as necessary.
 For each removed CCM, one of the switches on SW3 and SW2 must be set off.